-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Thursday, January 3, 2019.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Thursday, January 3, 2019.

 Many businesses are dependent upon the owner to be there for daily operations.
 This includes medical practices owned by the primary doctor, law firms owned by one of the attorneys and some small service-based businesses.
 If your company falls under this umbrella, your estate plan will play a critical role in how things are handled when you pass away.